 The trail is rated Grade 4.
-It starts at Waterfall Gully in Adelaide’s eastern suburbs and is in the Cleland Conservation Park.
+It starts at Waterfall Gully in Adelaide’s eastern suburbs and is in the Cleland National Park.

 Its attractiveness is no surprise; you can challenge yourself (or not!) on the hike and there are cafes at each end, scenic waterfalls in between and stunning views of the city at the summit.

 The trail was extensively damaged by flooding and landslides during severe storms in late 2016, making it too dangerous to use until emergency repairs were carried out.

 Major restoration works aimed to future-proof the trail by upgrading surfaces and boardwalks so they could better withstand storm events and be able to meet growing demand from trail users.